What are the main sources of law that govern and regulate contracts for the design or carrying out of building works?

 Finally, public law lays down the rules regarding spatial planning and safety within which parties are permitted to carry out construction projects.

 In Nigeria, common law principles and practices govern and regulate contracts for designs and building works.
-In a design or construction contract, the fundamentals of common law agreements, parties, intention, considerations etc must be in place.
-Many states in Nigeria have laws regulating contract and which laws are codifications of common law principles.
+In a design or construction contract, the fundamentals of common law agreements, parties, intention, considerations etc. must be in place.
+Many states in Nigeria have laws regulating contracts and which laws are codifications of common law principles.

 There are a number of local regulations governing designs and building construction works in Nigeria.
 These regulations specify the designs and building standards which the owners/developers, architects and building contractors must comply with when undertaking the construction works.

-Aside the standard forms, construction contracts must not contravene the provisions of the relevant laws contained in the Urban and Regional Planning Laws, National Building Code, 2006, National Environmental Standards and Regulations Enforcement Agency Act, Environmental Impact Assessment Act, Public Procurement Act, and such other laws regulating the professionals engaged in the Construction Industry such as the Builders Registration Act, Engineers Registration Act, Quantity Surveyors Act and Architects Registration Act.
+Aside the standard forms, construction contracts must not contravene the provisions of the relevant laws contained in the Urban and Regional Planning Laws, National Building Code 2006, National Environmental Standards and Regulations Enforcement Agency Act 2018 (as amended), Environmental Impact Assessment Act 1992, Public Procurement Act 2007, and such other laws regulating the professionals engaged in the Construction Industry such as the Builders Registration Act Cap B13 LFN 2004, Engineers Registration Act 2019, Quantity Surveyors Act Cap Q1 LFN 2004 and Architects Registration Act Cap A19 LFN 2004.

 The main sources of law that govern and regulate contracts for the design or carrying out of building works are the different standard documents agreed and developed by contractors and builders in collaboration.
 Different standard documents apply depending on the type of work being undertaken.
 For instance, the NS 8405 is designed for a contractual relationship in which one party (the contractor) agrees to undertake building or civil engineering work for another party (the client), where most of the drawings, descriptions and calculations are to be provided by the client.
 NS 8407, on the other hand, is a classic procurement and construction (design and build (D&B) procurement) document.